 Fri, 17 Aug 04:10

 Marine Wind Warning Summary for New South Wales

 Wind: West to southwesterly 10 to 15 knots tending south to southwesterly in the late afternoon, reaching 20 knots offshore in the evening.

 Seas: Around 1 metre.

-Wind: Southerly 10 to 15 knots turning east to southeasterly below 10 knots during the evening.
+Wind: Westerly 20 to 30 knots turning southwesterly 25 to 30 knots during the afternoon.